 Bake at 350 degrees F for about 15 minutes, until brown on top.
 They may need turning/switching around in the oven.

-While waiting for the bread to bake do another activity: make butter or use molecule models to show the chemical reaction happening between yeast and sugar.
+While the bread is cooking, do another activity: make butter or use molecule models to show the chemical reaction happening between yeast and sugar.
 See the lesson plans for including these activities.

 Before eating the bread, break it open to see the holes in it, made by the expanded gas bubbles in the dough.